 Cellular Structure in Fungi

 While many biologists characterize the fungal group as being ‘multicellular’, many clearly are not.
 Three fungal groups are coenocytic and none of these are easily characterized as being multicellular.
 And unicellular fungi, which exist in several fungal groups, would certainly not be considered multicellular.
 The fungi that might be considered as possessing complex multicellularity do so for only a small portion of their existence and only in a small portion of their structure.
-Almost all fungi produce a filamentous structure, a hypha (plural hyphae), that is hardly multicellular and is better described as being colonial, a filamentous organism with no specialization of cells whatsoever.
-In three of the fungal groups the hyphae lack cross walls and are coenocytic.
-Hyphae grow from the tip and can branch in two.
+Almost all fungi produce a filamentous structure, a hypha (plural hyphae), that is not multicellular and most fungi are better described as being colonial, a filamentous organism with no specialization of cells whatsoever.
+In three of the fungal groups the hyphae lack cross walls and are coenocytic but the two largest groups of fungi do produce cross-walls (Fig 7) and exhibit simple multicellularity.
+Hyphae grow from the tip and can bifurcate to branch in two.
 Branching can also occasionally occur away from the tip.
 Hyphae may also fuse with one another, thereby producing an anastomosing structure.
 The network of hyphae thus formed is termed a mycelium.
 The typical mycelium is a feeding structure with a dynamic (growing and dying simultaneously), diffuse, form that is well suited to obtain nutrients: it possesses both a great deal of surface area for absorption and it also penetrates a large environmental volume, allowing it to ‘mine’ a substrate for nutrients.
-The feeding mycelium is the digestive system of fungi and simultaneously serves as: (1) a structure to digest food, (2) a small intestine to absorb nutrients (3) a circulatory system to move nutrients to other parts of the fungus and ultimately to reproductive structures.
+The feeding mycelium is the digestive system of fungi and simultaneously serves as: (1) a structure to digest food, (2) a ‘small intestine’ to absorb nutrients (3) a circulatory system to move nutrients to other parts of the fungus and ultimately to reproductive structures.
 Note that none of these functions are associated with specific cell types, tissues or organs.

 Two fungal groups are considered cellular because they do have cross-walls of sorts.
 These are called septa (singular septum) and they only partially seal off cells because they are perforated by pores that are large enough to allow many materials (ribosomes, mitochondria and sometimes nuclei) to move from one cell to another.
 Thus, the composition of these fungi is in between coenocytic and cellular.
 The cellular structure of specific groups of fungi are described below.